Teduglutide: Chemistry and mechanism of action

 Teduglutide differs from natural GLP-2 by a single amino acid: an alanine is replaced with a glycine.
 This blocks breaking down of the molecule by dipeptidyl peptidase and increases its half-life from seven minutes (GLP-2) to about two hours, while retaining its biological actions.
 These include maintenance of the intestinal mucosa, increasing intestinal blood flow, reducing gastrointestinal motility and secretion of gastric acid.

+Society and culture

+Legal status

+It was approved in both the European Union (brand name Revestive) and the United States (brand name Gattex) in 2012.
+It was granted orphan drug designation by the European Medicines Agency (EMA).